geoglows/training.geoglows.org/docs/retrospective.md

 water resource management and hydrological studies.

 ![image](img11.png)

+*The three components of the Kling-Gupta efficiency (KGE)—bias, variability, and correlation—used to evaluate the performance of the GEOGLOWS retrospective simulation*

 ![image](img12.png)

+*Kling-Gupta efficiency (KGE) evaluating the performance of GEOGLOWS retrospective simulation*

 ## Bias Correction
 The validation results underscore the importance of ongoing model evaluation